isomerpages/ago-corp/_careers/Scholarships.md

 </p>
 <p>We encourage our scholars to develop a broad perspective by participating
 in their respective universities' overseas Student Exchange Programme.
-Additional allowances will be covered in accordance with our scholarship policy.</p>
+Sponsorship will cover for programme fees, airfare, maintenance allowance and related expenses (e.g., visa application fees, compulsory medical fees etc).
+Additional allowances (if any) will be covered in accordance with our scholarship policy.</p>
 <p><strong>Value of Award</strong>
 </p>
 <p>The scholarship will cover tuition and other compulsory fees, maintenance